-- HC-3.6.1 Where a Bahraini investment firm licensee establishes a Board remuneration committee, such committee should have at least three directors. - HC-3.6.2 Members of the remuneration committee should be independent of any risk-taking function or committee. - HC-3.6.3 The remuneration committee should include only independent directors or, alternatively, only non-executive directors of whom a majority are independent directors and the chairperson should be an independent director. - HC-3.6.4 The remuneration committee should meet at least twice a year. - HC-3.6.5 The remuneration committee should: - (a) Recommend to the Board: - i.
-An appropriate remuneration policy designed to reduce employees' incentives to take excessive and undue risk, which must be approved by the shareholders; and - ii.
-A fair and internally transparent remuneration system, which includes relevant performance measures and effective controls; - (b) Ensure on an annual basis that the remuneration policy and its implementation: - i.
-Are in full compliance with CBB requirements; - ii.
-Are consistent with the licensee's strategy, culture, long-term business objectives, risk appetite, performance and control environment; and - iii.
-Are creating the desired incentives for managing risk, capital and liquidity. - (c) Work closely with the risk committee in evaluating the incentives created by the remuneration system.
+HC-3.6.1 The remuneration committee of the Bahraini licensees must have at least three directors.

+Members of the remuneration committee must be independent of any risk-taking function or committee.

+The remuneration committee must include only independent directors or, alternatively, only non-executive directors of whom a majority are independent directors and the chairperson must be an independent director.

+HC-3.6.4 The remuneration committee should meet at least twice a year.

+The remuneration committee must:

+- (a) Recommend to the Board: - (i) An appropriate remuneration policy designed to reduce employees' incentives to take excessive and undue risk, which must be approved by the shareholders; and - (ii) A fair and internally transparent remuneration system, which includes relevant performance measures and effective controls; - (b) Ensure on an annual basis that the remuneration policy and its implementation: - (i) Are in full compliance with CBB requirements; - (ii) Are consistent with the licensee's strategy, culture, long-term business objectives, risk appetite, performance and control environment; and - (iii) Are creating the desired incentives for managing risk, capital and liquidity. - (c) Work closely with the risk committee in evaluating the incentives created by the remuneration system.
 The risk committee must, without prejudice to the tasks of the remuneration committee, examine whether incentives provided by the remuneration system take into consideration risk, capital, liquidity and the likelihood and timing of earnings; - (d) Approve the remuneration package and amounts for each approved person and material risk-taker, as well as the total variable remuneration to be distributed based on the results of the performance evaluation system and taking account of total remuneration including salaries, fees, expenses, bonuses and other employee benefits;